kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/module5-approvisioning.md

 ## Step 4 - ***Access Point Claim***

 1. Open a web browser on the Windows Workstation Jump host.
 Open a connection to DNA Center and select the hamburger menu icon to open the menu.
-Select `Design>Network Settings`.
+Select `Provision>Network Devices>Plug and Play`.

    ![json](./images/module3-approvisioning/dnac-menu-provision-pnp.png?raw=true "Import JSON")